Gunnstein/fastlib/README.rst

 ..............................

 The package contains template formatters to help parametrize FAST simulations.
-The `TemplateString` class takes in a template string and substitute template keys (${}) with instance properties, see below.
+The `TemplateStringFormatter` class takes in a template string and substitute template keys (${}) with instance properties, see below.